apacheignite/documentation/sql/distributed-ddl.md

   "title": "Overview"
 }
 [/block]
-Starting with Apache Ignite 2.0 it is possible to use Data Definition Language (DDL) statements for the sake of SQL indexes creation and removal in runtime.
-Both native Apache Ignite SQL APIs, as well as JDBC and ODBC drivers, can be used for a SQL schema modifications.
+Apache Ignite supports using Data Definition Language (DDL) statements for creating and removing SQL indexes at runtime.
+Both native Apache Ignite SQL APIs as well as JDBC and ODBC drivers can be used for SQL schema modifications.
 [block:callout]
 {
   "type": "success",